Truman Capote's Valentine's Dinner

 Simply reading Food In Vogue is to enter a time machine of food, domesticity, and aspiration, one that offers me some odd comfort.
 The faster things seem to change around us, the more I find myself trying to hold on to how we got here, if only to remember, like when I'll try to recall when there were no cell phones, just a few extra quarters in my wallet and functioning pay phones, plus the sweet quiet of no intrusions.
 Food In Vogue's time machine helps me keep in mind that striving to eat well and enjoy the pleasures of hospitality didn't begin with the Internet.

-Maybe that's why I appreciated Condé Nast executive William Rayner's forward to my 1981 edition, "For the better part of a century (if a century, like valor, can be said to have a better part) Vogue has been offering its readers a unique selection of culinary suggestions contributed by artists, writers, designers, actors, and professional cooks from about the globe.
+Maybe that's why I appreciated Condé Nast executive William Rayner's forward to the 1981 edition: "For the better part of a century (if a century, like valor, can be said to have a better part) Vogue has been offering its readers a unique selection of culinary suggestions contributed by artists, writers, designers, actors, and professional cooks from about the globe.
 While this long effort has had the effect of helping to make dining a more pleasant interlude, it has, on reflection, also reinforced the belief that eating habits, like fashion are willfully subject to social influence."

 The volume that follows his words is one part cultural artifact, one part snapshot of celebrity appetites, and also an insight into how we aspired to eat.
 The contributors form a list of mostly boldface names from thirty years ago: such as David Niven, Clare Boothe Luce, Princess Grace, Lisa Fonssagrives-Penn, or Hiro; plus a few that are still around, like Amanda Burden; and even fewer from the culinary pantheon like Julia Child and Dione Lucas.
 While their recipes are often archaic, reflecting the style of the La Côte Basque-like French restaurants that dominated New York in 1981, a few can still pique an appetite.
 As with Geoffrey Beene's crabmeat soufflé, Lady Bird Johnson's peach ice cream, and raw spinach soup that you can believe was made often by the composer Virgil Thomson.